Support at school for children with epilepsy

 • Keep the school up-to-date with detailed information about your child’s epilepsy and needs.
 This is especially important if there are any changes in their condition or treatment

-• Find a way of communicating important information with the school in a way that works for both of you.
+• Find a way to communicate important information with the school that works for both of you.
 This is likely to include you and school staff being able to record information on a daily basis.
 Some people use a communication book for this

 • Make sure you carry out any responsibilities listed in your child’s individual healthcare plan